-The iOS 14 has some impeccable features for the AirPods and AirPods Pro too, like the Spatial Audio, Automatic Device Switching, Headphone Accommodations, and Battery Notifications.
-All of them are added to make your AirPods more productive, all you need is iOS 14, iPadOS 14, or later firmware on iPhone, iPad respectively.
-On top of that, hundreds of users did try to get hands-on this features but failed, because sometimes iOS 14 AirPods Switching not working or the AirPods isn’t sending the battery notifications.
+The latest iOS has some impeccable features for the AirPods and AirPods Pro too, like Spatial Audio, Automatic Device Switching, Headphone Accommodations, and Battery Notifications.
+All of them are added to make your AirPods more productive; all you need is the latest iOS, and iPadOS firmware on iPhone, iPad respectively.
+On top of that, hundreds of users did try to get hands-on with these features but failed because sometimes iOS AirPods Pro Switching not working or the AirPods isn’t sending the battery notifications.

-In this tutorial, we’ll stick to the Automatic Device Switching AirPods Pro issue, and see, why it isn’t working, what are the pre-requisites to use the Automatic Device Switching, and how to use Auto-Switching on AirPods Pro, and other compatible devices.
+In this tutorial, we’ll stick to the Automatic Device Switching AirPods Pro issue and see why it isn’t working, what are the pre-requisites to using the Automatic Device Switching, and how to use Auto-Switching on AirPods Pro and other compatible devices.

-Automatic Device Switching was announced with the iOS 14/iPadOS 14, it’s a kind of continuity feature that lets your AirPods switch between compatible devices when signed in with the same iCloud account.
-For instance, if you’re listed to the Apple Music on iPhone, but want to watch Movie on Mac, or listen to the songs on Apple Watch, simply turn it on, AirPods will automatically switch to the device playing media.
+Automatic Device Switching was announced with the latest iOS/iPadOS.
+It’s a kind of continuity feature that lets your AirPods switch between compatible devices when signed in with the same iCloud account.
+For instance, if you’re listening to Apple Music on your iPhone but want to watch a Movie on your Mac, or listen to songs on your Apple Watch, turn it on, and AirPods will automatically switch to the device playing media.

 Required OS for Automatic Device Switching

 - iPadOS 14/ iPadOS 15 or later,

 - macOS Big Sur, macOS Monterey or later.

 Update Your AirPods Pro Firmware to Latest Update